 You should limit your topic to a precise niche.
 Who precisely is the target market for your product and services?
 Create a buyer persona for your targeted customer if you haven’t previously as part of your standard digital marketing strategy.

 The image below depicts a B2C buyer persona for an online music streaming service.

 Image Source: Hubspot

 Utilize these free, downloadable HubSpot templates to get started immediately.
-These free, editable buyer persona templates may assist you in organizing your research and creating your own customer personas fast and efficiently.
+These free, editable buyer persona templates may assist you in organizing your research and creating your own customer personas quickly and efficiently.

 3. Understand Costs And Set A Campaign Budget

 Effective influencer marketing works with a clear understanding of your budget constraints.
 Depending on the business size and other requirements, different businesses may spend different amounts.
-The majority of businesses spend less than $50,000 on influencer marketing, while roughly 4% spend more than $50,000 on their campaigns.
+Most businesses spend less than $50,000 on influencer marketing, while roughly 4% spend more than $50,000 on their campaigns.

 Image Source: InfluencerMarketingHub